CaesarDev/malmo-bike-tracker/README.md

 - ~~**Station Information**: Detailed info about each bike station, including location and capacity.~~
 - ~~**User-Friendly Interface**: Designed for quick and easy access to bike availability data.~~

+## Development
+Start the server by running `sail up` in the root directory.
+Then run `sail npm run dev` to start the development server.

 ## Contributing

 We welcome contributions!
 If you have suggestions for improvements or find any bugs, please open an issue or submit a pull request.